On the noncommutative geometry of square superpotential algebras: Noncommutative crepant resolutions

 \subsection{Homological homogeneity}

-\ In this section we show that the localization of any square superpotential algebra at the origin of its center is homologically homogenous with global dimension 3.
-Recall that if $S$ is a commutative noetherian equidimensional $k$-algebra and $A$ is a module-finite $S$-algebra, then $A$ is ``homologically homogeneous'' if all simple $A$-modules have the same projective dimension (see \cite{BH}, \cite[sec.\ 3]{VdB}).

-Letting $m_0$ denote the maximal ideal at the origin of $\operatorname{Max}Z$, the only simple modules over the localization $A_{m_0}$ are the vertex simples.
-A vertex simple is a simple module $V^i$ in which every path, with the exception of vertex $i$, is represented by zero.
-In physics terms, the vertex simples are (often) the fractional branes that probe the apex of a tangent cone on a singular Calabi-Yau.
+In this section we show that the localization $A_{\mathfrak{m}} = Z_{\mathfrak{m}} \otimes_Z A$ of a square superpotential algebra $A$ at the origin $\mathfrak{m}$ of $\operatorname{Max}Z$ is homologically homogenous with global dimension 3.
+Recall that if $S$ is a commutative noetherian equidimensional $k$-algebra and $A$ is a module-finite $S$-algebra, then $A$ is homologically homogeneous if all simple $A$-modules have the same projective dimension (see \cite{BH}, \cite[section 3]{VdB}).
+We denote by $V^i$ the vertex simple $A$-module in which every path, with the exception of vertex $i$, is represented by zero.
+In physics terms, the vertex simples are (often) the fractional branes that probe the apex of a tangent cone on a singular Calabi-Yau variety.